FAQs - One Year Internship

 - The internship starts first week of January and ends mid-December

-	When does the term in 2020 start and what if I can’t join by the starting date?
+When does the next term start and what if I can’t join by the starting date?

 If you are unable to join us at the start of the term, there is some flexibility but we do need to review on a case by case basis.
 We generally encourage students to come in right from the beginning as we want them to progress with the cohort together; IDMCi is all about the whole experience with the whole cohort.

 For more information on what modules are covered under each track, click here.